firefly-iii/docs/docs/installation/docker.rst

 Supported Docker environment variables
 --------------------------------------
 There are many environment variables that you can set in Firefly III.
-Just check out the `default docker env file <https://github.com/firefly-iii/firefly-iii/blob/master/.deploy/docker/.env.docker>`_ that lists them all.
-Each value within ${BRACKETS} can be replaced on the command line.
+Just check out the `example ENV file <https://raw.githubusercontent.com/firefly-iii/firefly-iii/master/docker-variables.txt>`_ that lists them all.

+Each value can be used on the command line, or with the ``--env-file .env \`` argument you saw before.